-It is important that instructions left by the deceased with regard to personal effects (i.e. Wedding rings) are observed.
+It is important that instructions left by the deceased with regard to personal effects (i.e. wedding rings) are observed.
 The family may also have specific wishes in this respect.
-If such items are to be removed your Funeral Director should be instructed by the executors and arrangements made for their collection BEFORE the funeral.
+If such items are to be removed, your Funeral Director should be instructed and arrangements made for their collection.
+Similarly, if these items are to remain with the deceased.